kaydenwilliams/kaydenwilliams/README.md

 # Hi there 👋

-I'm a data analytics and applied AI graduate with a background in applied AI and a certificate in cybersecurity, focused on turning raw data into decisions that actually matter.
+Data Analytics and Applied AI with strong knowledge in Cybersecurity and programming.
+Skilled in analyzing data, building models, and developing efficient, secure solutions.
+Focused on turning data into actionable insights and applying AI to solve real-world problems.

 Currently open to opportunities in data analytics/science, business intelligence, cybersecurity, and applied AI.